olejorga/webapp/oppgave_3/documentation/README.md

 ## Custom

-Generates a luch list based on a configuration.
+Generates a lunch list based on a configuration.

 ```
 👉 /api/custom